Mercateo/mercateo-spring-boot-starter-hornetq-cluster/README.md

 # mercateo-spring-boot-starter-hornetq-cluster

-Alternative / substitute to (but actually a wrapper of) the original starter ``org.springframework.boot:spring-boot-starter-hornetq`` providing a very easy way to connect to multiple Hornetq nodes, e. g. them being in a fail-over setup.
+Alternative to (actually wrapper of) the original starter ``org.springframework.boot:spring-boot-starter-hornetq`` providing a very easy way to connect to multiple Hornetq nodes, e. g. them being in a fail-over setup.

 - Creates a ``HornetQConnectionFactory`` by adding Netty ``TransportConfiguration``s for every given Hornetq authority (``host:port``).
 - If configured, will use ``spring.hornetq.user`` and ``spring.hornetq.password``to create a  ``UserCredentialsConnectionFactoryAdapter`` applying the given user credentials to every standard ``createConnection()`` call.
 - No JNDI lookups involved.

-Versions will imply the versions of ``org.springframework.boot:spring-boot-starter-hornetq`` being wrapped.
+Version will imply the version of ``org.springframework.boot:spring-boot-starter-hornetq`` being wrapped.

 ### Build status